Schultz scores 2, leads Kraken to 3-2 OT win over Rangers - WHIZ News

 After a scoreless first period, Seattle built a 16-5 edge in shots on goal as the teams finished the frame tied at 1.

+“First period was great, second period was awful and the third period was pretty even,” Rangers coach Gerard Gallant said.
+“There was some good stuff, but there was some bad stuff in the second period and we got away from what we did in the first period.”

 Schultz scored his first goal at 9:27 of the third to give Seattle a 2-1 lead.
-Trocheck responded at 18:06, tying the score with on Rangers’ second power-play goal of the contest and sending the game to overtime.
+Trocheck responded at 18:06, tying the score with the Rangers’ second power-play goal and sending the game to overtime.

+“Big goal by the power play at the end there to get us a point,” captain Jacob Trouba said.
+“Igor played well.
+We know we can play our game for longer periods of time.
+That’s what we’ve got to do, and that’s what we’ll do for the rest of the road trip.”

+Seattle won in OT for the first time in four tries this season.

 McCann scored the Kraken’s opening goal early in the first period.
 It was his seventh of the season.
 He got assists from Will Borgen and Jordan Eberle, who has four goals and three assists in his last five home games dating to Oct.
 27 against Vancouver.

-Zibanejad, who has registered points in nine of his last 10 games, scored a power-play goal at 14:58 of the first period.
+Zibanejad, who has points in nine of his last 10 games, scored a power-play goal at 14:58 of the first.
 Seven of Zibanejad’s 10 goals this season have come on the power play.
-He has scored 75 power-play goals since joining the Rangers in 2016-17.
+He has 75 power-play goals since joining the Rangers in 2016-17.

-Seattle forward Yanni Gourde played his 400th NHL game.
-Gourde has appeared in 310 regular-season games for the Tampa Bay Lightning and 90 regular-season games for the Kraken. … Thursday’s game was the Kraken’s Hockey Fights Cancer Night. … The Rangers’ Adam Fox has a seven-game point streak.
+NOTES: Seattle forward Yanni Gourde played his 400th NHL game.
+Gourde has appeared in 310 regular-season games for the Tampa Bay Lightning and 90 regular-season games for the Kraken. … It was Hockey Fights Cancer night in Seattle. … Rangers defenseman Adam Fox has a seven-game point streak.
 He had an assist on Thursday. … This was the Kraken’s first win over New York.
 The Rangers went 2-0-0 against Seattle last season.

 UP NEXT